List of presidents of Colombia

 Under the Colombian Constitution of 1991, the president of Colombia is the head of state and head of government of the Republic of Colombia.
 As chief of the executive branch and head of the national government as a whole, the presidency is the highest political office in Colombia by influence and recognition.
 The president is also the commander-in-chief of the Military Forces of Colombia.
 The president is directly elected to a four-year term in a popular election.
 Since the passing of the Legislative Act 2 of 2004, no person may be elected president more than twice.
 In 2015, a constitutional amendment repealed the 2004 changes and reverted to the original one-term limit.
 Upon the death, resignation, or removal from office of an incumbent president, the vice president assumes the office.
 The president must be at least 30 years of age and a "natural born" citizen of Colombia.

-Lists of presidents
+List of Presidents during the War of Independence

+Colombian War of Independence (1810–1819)

+The official list of presidents usually begins with Simón Bolívar as the first president of Colombia in 1819, which is generally regarded as the year in which Colombia achieved its full independence.
+However, there were several previous politicians, military commanders and officeholders that ruled the nation during the Colombian War of Independence, covering the period between 1810 and 1819.
+The following is a list of those rulers prior to 1819, considered official by various sources in Colombia, such as the Bank of the Republic, among others.

+The following were the leaders who exercised executive power during the First Republic, either as presidents of the Supreme Junta of Santa Fe (1810–1811), presidents of the State of Cundinamarca (1811–1814) or presidents of the Congress of the United Provinces of New Granada (1811–1816).
+Between 1810 and 1813, these rulers exercised power under a de jure constitutional monarchy in personal union with Spain, recognising Ferdinand VII of Spain as their legitimate monarch.
+However, full independence from Spain and from any other foreign nation was declared in 1813 and the subsequent rulers exercised their power under various types of republican forms of government.
+Also, between 1811 and 1814, a civil war was waged between the Free State of Cundinamarca, who supported a centralist government for New Granada, and the United Provinces of New Granada, who supported a federalist government.
+The federalists won the conflict, with the help of Simón Bolívar, after marching on Bogotá on December 1814.

+Official List of Presidents

 Republic of Colombia (1819–1831)

-This list includes those persons who were sworn into or forcibly took the office of president of the Republic of Colombia following the passing of the Colombian Constitution of 1832, which took effect on 30 August 1821.
+This list includes those persons who were sworn into or forcibly took the office of president of the Republic of Colombia following the passing of the Colombian Constitution of Cúcuta, which took effect on 30 August 1821.